-- 4.5.024 Riders must have completed 2 training runs before starting the qualifying round or the seeding run. (text modified on 1.07.12) - 4.5.025 Riders who train on the course outside the specified training periods set by the organiser are disqualified from the event.
+- 4.5.024 Riders must have completed 2 training runs before starting the qualifying round. - 4.5.025 Riders who train on the course outside the specified training periods set by the organiser are disqualified from the event

 The transport system closes 15 minutes before the end of the training times.
 A closing rider needs to be supplied by the organiser to clear the course between training sessions under the instructions of the president of the commissaires' panel.
 Riders who are on the course after it has been closed may be disqualified.